The Pursuers

 THE SAILOR

 The case becomes more sinister when Larry dies, and it's discovered that the Great Dane Rama has rabies.
 A disturbance on a bus, in which a dog has attacked several passengers leads Bollinger to Portugenna's girl friend Sally (Ann Lynn) at 24 Cedar Villas Hackney.
-But he's twenty minutes too late, as the flat's empty, in rather a mess actually.
+But he's 20 minutes too late, as the flat's empty, in rather a mess actually.
+The sailor has taken Sally to buy her some presents.

 To The Pursuers